InQBarna/traceback-iOS/README.md

     func proceed(
         onOpenURL: URL
     ) {
-        // 4.- Decode a valid url
+        // 2.- Grab the correct url
         //  URL is either a post-install link (detected after app download on onAppear above),
         //  or an opened url (direct open in installed app) guard let linkResult = try? traceback.extractLinkFromURL(url) else {
             return assertionFailure("Could not find a valid traceback/universal url in \(url)") }

-        // 5.- Handle the url, opening the right content indicated by linkURL YOUR CODE HERE
+        // 3.- Handle the url, opening the right content indicated by linkURL YOUR CODE HERE
     }
 }